Vicki L. Haskell - Assessor

 with the County Clerk between June 1 and June 30.
 Forms are available

-at the Jefferson County Assessor or Clerk's Office.
+at the County Assessor's office, County Clerk's office or online.
+Make sure you use Form 422.
 The County Board of

 TERC is the Tax Equalization